 Nested, tagged elements are the building blocks of XML.
 Each tagged element has a sequence of zero or more attribute/value pairs, and a sequence of zero or more subelements.
 An implication of this "relaxed" structure of XML data is that a subelement may appear in one nested substructure of an XML document but not in another "similar" substructure.
-For example, consider the XML document D_1 in Figure 2(a).
-Notice that although the area element ap-
+For example, consider the XML document $D_1$ in Figure 2.
+Notice that although the area element appears in the first city substructure, it is missing in the last two substructures.